Panagiotis-T/Panagiotis-T/README.md

 - 👋 Hi, I’m @Panagiotis-T
-- 👀 I’m interested in data science and operations research.
+- 👀 I’m interested in implementing data science and operations research application in energy related applications.
-- 🌱 I’m currently trying to enrich my knowledge in machine learning and optimization.
+- 🌱 I’m currently trying to enrich my knowledge in machine learning and operations research.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on ...